ViscousTests/website/content/docs/health-and-longevity/sleep.md

 getting overheated and sweaty after being asleep for a couple hours.
 This is especially true if it's otherwise cold in the room where I'm sleeping and I need to tuck myself in more tightly to my blankets.

-Eating protein at other parts of the day and either an early dinner (like 4pm) or no dinner helps with this.
+Eating protein at other parts of the day helps with this.

+Eating bread or grains generally 2-3 hours before bed seems to help me sleep better.

 Caffeine definitely does not help me sleep :).